Macroevolution.

 Summary

-• For example, these suggest that the Cambrian explosion may have been a short period of elevated rates of evolution.
+• Molecular and morphological clocks, and the trace fossil record, suggest that the Cambrian explosion may have been a short period of elevated rates of evolution.

-• The idea that evolution is gradual and consistent (phyletic gradualism) held sway for a long time.
+• The idea that evolution is gradual and of ~constant rate (phyletic gradualism) held sway for a long time.

 • An alternative – that evolution happens in bursts with stasis in between (punctuated equilibrium) – is quite hard to test.